Aptina: Products

 Predecessors of Aptinas products were CMOS image sensors of Photobit and Micron technology.
-Photobit was founded in 1995 and acquired by Micron in 2001, who started selling their own image sensors a year later.
+Photobit was founded in 1995 and acquired by Micron in 2001, which started selling its own image sensors a year later.
 The first commercially available sensors of Photobit were the PB-159 in 1998 and the PB-100 in 1999.
 Micron showcased a 1.75-μm CMOS pixel sensor in 2005 and launched it in 2007.
 Micron also developed and built a prototype of a 1.4-μm CMOS pixel sensor by 2007.

 The Nikon 1 series used Aptina sensors with dual conversion gain sensors, allowing users to choose from a mode with high dynamic range (DR) but low ISO, and a low light mode with low read noise but also less DR. In 2014 the company started offering a 1-Inch 4K Image Sensor for security and surveillance cameras.